 There are many tattoo aftercare products out there dedicated specifically to accelerate the healing process.
 Over-the-counter drug store creams like Sudocrem are inexpensive and convenient, but at what price?
 You could end up with irritated skin due to the strong astringent and antibacterial agents in the product.
 The addition of fragrances and perfumes may also further inflame your sensitive skin.

 Go with a product made for freshly-tattooed skin.
 The last thing you want is bumpy skin under or around your tattoo, especially in the beginning.
 You also want to ensure minimal color bleeding, to keep your tattoo looking colorful and new.
 Zinc oxide and lanolin may adversely affect your tattoo and dull the color.

 Don’t take the risk.
-Go with a trusted tattoo aftercare product like Hustle Butter instead — it’ll moisturize and soothe your skin and promote optimal healing of your tattoo.
+Go with a trusted tattoo aftercare product like After Inked Tattoo Aftercare Lotion instead.
+It’ll moisturize and soothe your skin while helping to promote fast and effective healing.